 As the saying goes, accidents happen.
-When it comes to motor vehicle accidents, however, many of them are avoidable, and were caused by the negligence of someone else.
+When it comes to motor vehicle and car accidents, however, many of them are avoidable, and were caused by the negligence of someone else.
 Sometimes, crashes are caused by distracted drivers who are texting, reading, taking on the phone or even applying makeup while driving.

 Sometimes, the other driver was chemically impaired by drugs or alcohol.
-Other times, it was simply a failure to carefully observe the surroundings or inclement weather.
+Other times, the car accident was simply a failure to carefully observe the surroundings or inclement weather.
 Whatever the cause, there are certain steps you can take to protect yourself after a serious accident.

 Additionally, your personal injury attorney can review the details of your accident and determine if a civil lawsuit makes sense.
 In cases of severe injuries, insurance may not cover all of your losses.
 There are limits to vehicular insurance coverage.
 A civil lawsuit could help you recover the expenses and losses that exceed the maximum benefits from your motor vehicle policy for your medical attention and medical bills, property damage, as well as any pain and suffering or punitive damages.